amanvashishtgould/CapstoneProject/README.md

 - CRISP-DM framework is followed throughout this project.
 - After data cleaning, a basic exploratory data analysis is performed.
 - Since this is a classification machine learning (ML) problem, several ML models like Logistic Regression, Decision Trees, K Nearest Neighbors (KNN), and Support Vector machines (SVM) are fit.
-- Additionally, some ensemble models like Random Forests, AdaBoost Classifier etc. are also be implemented.
+- Additionally, some ensemble models like Random Forests, AdaBoost Classifier etc. are also implemented.
 - Furthermore, a Neural Networks model is also explored as an additional model option for this problem.
 - Feature importance is further employed to identify the variables that predict the mortality factors in the patients.